Helping a failing residence permits service pass its government assessment

 Ensuring everyone could use the service

-Through our testing, we confirmed that a section of the user base had lower digital skills or who couldn’t easily access the internet.
+Through our testing, we confirmed that a section of the user base had lower digital skills or couldn’t easily access the internet.
+To best serve these users, we ensured we followed WCAG 2.1 AA accessibility guidelines and conducted accessibility testing throughout.

-Furthermore, we conducted extensive cross-browser testing on desktop and mobile devices using screen readers, magnifiers and built in voice controls to evaluate interface components, and ensure the service worked for everyone.
+We conducted extensive cross-browser testing on desktop and mobile devices using screen readers, magnifiers and built in voice controls to evaluate interface components, and ensure the service worked for everyone.
+We developed and tested an accessible country selector that enabled screen reader users to complete the form in just five minutes.

 Lastly, we proposed an alternative telephone-based solution for people in these circumstances.
 We also provided clear signposting from Visa decision letters and designed the telephone support model.